pdufour/llm-coder/README.md

 # llm-coder
-llm-coder is a open source AI website-builder powered by your browser.
+llm-coder is a open source privacy-first AI website-builder powered by your browser.
 No API keys required.
 No server required.
 See the live demo at [https://pdufour.github.io/llm-coder/](https://pdufour.github.io/llm-coder/).

 ![site](https://github.com/pdufour/llm-coder/raw/main/public/site-50.webp)

-llm-coder is a completely browser-based tool that uses in-browser LLMs powered by webgpu to generate websites.
-That means the inference happens directly on your machine and your messages never go to a server.
+**Privacy:** All AI models run locally in your browser.
+Your data never leaves your device - no servers involved.

 It supports the following features:
 1. Describe a site you want - the tool will generate the HTML and CSS for you